ServiceStackApps/EmailContacts/README.md

 });
 ```

-This takes over the handling of this FORM and instead of doing a POST back of the entire page to the server, it makes an Ajax request using all the fields in the FORM to POST the data to the **CreateContact** Service:
+This takes over the handling of this FORM and instead of doing a POST back of the entire page to the server, makes an Ajax request using all the fields in the FORM to POST the data to the **CreateContact** Service:

 ```csharp
 public Contact Post(CreateContact request)